anjali-deshpande-hub/chronic_kidney_disease/README-project-1.md

 Post-coding deadline, our focus shifted towards producing a video presentation and preparing a detailed README file, summarizing our project's objectives, approach, methodologies, and outcomes.

-## Learning Outcomes
+## Learning Goals and Outcomes

 ### EDA and Data Analysis

 #### Data Overview and Cleaning:

-The dataset consists of demographic, clinical, and lifestyle data of patients diagnosed with CKD.
+The dataset consisted of demographic, clinical, and lifestyle data of patients diagnosed with CKD.
 Features like 'DoctorInCharge' and 'PatientID' were non-informative and were dropped.
-Missing values were handled appropriately, and numerical data were normalized and standardized.
+Missing values were handled appropriately, and numerical data was normalized and standardized.

-Key Variables:

-Numerical Variables: GFR (Glomerular Filtration Rate) and SerumCreatinine were pivotal in diagnosing CKD.
-They showed significant variability and were positively correlated with CKD diagnosis.
-Categorical Variables: Ethnicity and Medical History (like Hypertension) were explored.
-Ethnicity showed some correlation with CKD prevalence.
+#### Exploratory Data Analysis (EDA) and Visualizations

+##### Univariate Analysis

+    1. Summary Statistics: Provided descriptive statistics including count, mean, standard deviation, and percentiles for numerical variables.

+    2. Data Visualization: Utilized histograms to visualize distributions of numerical variables.
+For example, the 'Diagnosis' histogram showed a skew towards positive CKD diagnoses.

+##### Bivariate Analysis

-#### Correlation Analysis:
+    1. Correlation Analysis:

-1. Significant correlations (positive) were found between SerumCreatinine levels and the presence of CKD.
+        1. Pearson correlation coefficients were computed between numerical variables and the diagnosis ('Diagnosis') to identify relationships.

-2. GFR showed a negative correlation with CKD, indicating lower GFR values were associated with a higher likelihood of CKD diagnosis.

-#### Visualizations:

-Histograms and box plots illustrated the distribution of GFR and SerumCreatinine across different CKD stages.
-Pearson Co-relation and Heatmap was used to visualize correlations among predictor variables.
 GFR and SerumCreatinine showed higher co-relation with CKD.

+        2. Visualized correlations using a heatmap, highlighting significant correlations such as SerumCreatinine positively correlating with Diagnosis and Glomerular Filtration Rate (GFR) negatively correlating.

+    2. Relationships with CKD:

+    Box Plots: Compared distributions of numerical variables between CKD and non-CKD groups.
+Observations included higher median age, higher systolic BP, poorer HbA1c control, and lower GFR among CKD patients.

+#####  Observations and Outcomes

+Health Indicators:

+Age, systolic BP, HbA1c levels, ACR, BUN levels, GFR, serum creatinine, and protein in urine were identified as significant indicators associated with CKD.
+Significant correlations (positive) were found between SerumCreatinine levels and the presence of CKD.
+GFR showed a negative correlation with CKD, indicating lower GFR values were associated with a higher likelihood of CKD diagnosis.

+Distribution Insights:

+Gender balance, ethnic distribution, socioeconomic status, education levels, smoking habits, and family medical history provided insights into the demographics and lifestyle factors of the population.

-#### Models and Predictions
+### Models and Predictions

-##### Logistic Regression:

-Performance: Logistic regression achieved an accuracy of 82.5% in predicting CKD diagnosis.
-Key Predictors: SerumCreatinine and GFR were significant predictors, with coefficients indicating their strong influence on the CKD outcome.
-KNN Model:
+### Logistic Regression Model

+**Variables:** Numerous predictors including demographic, clinical measurements, lifestyle factors, and medical history.

+**Preprocessing:** Standardization for numerical features, one-hot encoding for categorical features.

+**Evaluation:** Achieved an accuracy of 93% on the test set.

+**Precision and Recall:**

+    1. Class 0 (CKD negative): Precision 1.00, Recall 0.08
+    2. Class 1 (CKD positive): Precision 0.93, Recall 1.00

+**ROC:**
+Higher Area Under Curve (AUC) values indicates better model performance in distinguishing between CKD positive and negative cases.
+There are steps in the ROC curve, as compared to a smooth curve, indicative of an imbalanced datasets, due to fewer changes in predicted probabilities for the minority class.

+**Log loss:** The log loss value of 0.2 indicates high confidence and accuracy in the logistic regression model's predictions for CKD and non-CKD classes.
+This metric reinforces the model's effectiveness in probabilistic predictions.

+**Confusion Matrix:** Highlights a high rate of correct predictions for CKD positive cases but struggles with CKD negative cases due to dataset imbalance.
+Next Steps: Address dataset imbalance to improve model performance on CKD negative predictions.

+### K-Nearest Neighbors (KNN) Model

+**Preprocessing:** Standardization of predictors.

-Performance: KNN model achieved an overall accuracy of 91.8%, but had challenges with sensitivity (recall) due to class imbalance in the dataset.
+**Evaluation:** Achieved an accuracy of 91.8% on the test set, but had challenges with sensitivity (recall) due to class imbalance in the dataset.

+**Precision and Recall:**

+    1. Class 0 (no CKD): Precision 0.00, Recall 0.00
+    2. Class 1 (CKD): Precision 0.92, Recall 0.99

-Evaluation: Precision and F1-score were higher, indicating the model's ability to correctly classify CKD cases.
+Precision and F1-score were higher for CKD, indicating the model's ability to correctly classify CKD cases.

+**Confusion Matrix:** Shows a strong ability to predict CKD (class 1) but struggles with class 0 due to severe class imbalance.

+**Next Steps:** Addressing class imbalance and refining feature selection for improved performance.

-Linear Regression (GFR Prediction):
+### Linear Regression Model

-Outcome: Linear regression attempted to predict GFR based on factors like BUNLevels, SerumCreatinine, and ProteinInUrine.
+**Objective:** Predict Glomerular Filtration Rate (GFR) using linear regression with selected predictors.

+**Predictors:** BUNLevels, SerumCreatinine, ProteinInUrine, HbA1c.

-Challenges: The model exhibited low R-squared values, suggesting poor fit for GFR prediction, possibly due to non-linear relationships or missing influential predictors.
+**Evaluation:** Poor fit indicated by low R-squared (0.003) and non-significant F-statistic (p = 0.309).
+The model exhibited low R-squared values, suggesting poor fit for GFR prediction, possibly due to non-linear relationships or missing influential predictors.

+**Interpretation:** Variables do not explain GFR variability adequately, limiting predictive utility.

-Lasso Regression:
+### Lasso Regression Model

-Application: Lasso regression was used for feature selection and predicting CKD presence.
+**Objective:** Use Lasso regression for feature selection and predicting CKD.

-Results: The model provided moderate predictive accuracy (R-squared of -0.0015), suggesting potential overfitting or inadequate feature selection.

-Conclusions:

-1. SerumCreatinine and GFR: These biomarkers consistently emerged as critical indicators for CKD diagnosis across both EDA and modeling phases.
+**Evaluation:**
+    1. MSE: 0.082, indicating average squared difference between predicted and actual values.
+    2. MAE: 0.155, showing average absolute difference.
+    3. R-squared: -0.002, suggesting poor model fit due to inappropriate model choice or noisy data.

+**Observations:** Model under-predicts CKD cases and indicates poor fit for predicting non-CKD status.

+## Overall Insights and Areas of improvement

-2. Model Performance: Logistic regression and KNN showed the best performance in predicting CKD, with logistic regression providing insights into influential predictors.
+Logistic regression and KNN showed the best performance in predicting CKD, with logistic regression providing insights into influential predictors.

-3. Challenges: Class imbalance affected model performance, particularly in correctly identifying non-CKD cases.
-Almost all model predictions (logistic, KNN and Lasso) pointed towards the same imbalance
+**Dataset Imbalance:** Class imbalance affected model performance, particularly in correctly identifying non-CKD cases.
+Almost all model predictions (logistic, KNN and Lasso) pointed towards the same imbalance.
+This resulting in models with high accuracy but biased towards the majority class (in our case, the diagnosis of CKD), and failing to capture the nuances in the minority class.
+Steps such as undersampling, oversampling, feature selection etc. should be taken to address this issue.
+Both logistic regression and KNN models faced challenges due to a significant imbalance between CKD positive and negative cases.
+Addressing this imbalance through techniques like oversampling or adjusting class weights could improve predictions for CKD negative cases.

-4. Recommendations: Further refinement in feature selection methods like Lasso regression and addressing class imbalance could enhance model accuracy and generalizability.
+**Cross-Validation Strategies:** We might want want to use advanced cross-validation techniques (e.g., stratified K-fold) to ensure model performance stability.

+**Oversampling:** Randomly replicate instances of the minority class (CKD cases) to balance class distribution (e.g., SMOTE - Synthetic Minority Over-sampling Technique).
+Generate synthetic data points for the minority class using techniques like SMOTE to balance the dataset.

 ### Deliverables